 UPSC Exam Preparation: Topic of the Day – National Water Informatics Centre (NWIC)

-The government has set up National Water Informatics Centre (NWIC) for maintaining a comprehensive water resources data.
-NWIC would fuction as the single window source of updated data on water resources in the country.
+The government has set up the National Water Informatics Centre (NWIC) for maintaining a comprehensive water resources data.
+NWIC would function as the single window source of updated data on water resources in the country.

-The NWIC would also collaborate with leading Indian and international research institutes for providing technical support to the state and central organizations dealing with water emergency response of hydrological extremes.
+The NWIC would also work with prominent Indian and international research institutes for providing technical support to the state and central organizations that deal with water emergency response of hydrological extremes.

 - It would be a repository of nation-wide water resources data